 The integration of traditional craftsman’s processing technology and leading edge NC processing technology

-For 95 years since its establishment, Nakagawa Precision Machinery Work has been tackling Its work while bearing constantly in mind the need to bring the perfectionism of “craftsman’s technology” to bear in its manufacturing activities.
+Over 100 years since its establishment 1917, Nakagawa Precision Machinery Works has been tackling Its work while bearing constantly in mind the need to bring the perfectionism of “craftsman’s technology” to bear in its manufacturing activities.
 In 2004, the company was certified under the Osaka Prefectural Management Reform Support Law as a “constructor of lathe-processing technology for thin-walled products.”
 By skillfully integrating traditional craftsman’s processing technology that has been handed down for generations with the most advanced NC processing technology, we are responding to a wide range of needs for thin-walled product lathe processing and other machine processing techniques that can be used from the trial manufacturing stage.

 Ever since its establishment in 1917, NAKAGAWA Precision Machinery WORKS CO., LTD. has been concentrating its energies on machining work.
 Recently, the company has established a new policy of “integrating craftsman’s processing technology and NC processing technology” and is implementing it on a daily basis.
 Please feel free consult Nakagawa Iron Works casually on anything related to parts machining.